Weetman Pearson, 1st Viscount Cowdray: Tehuantepec National Railway

-Pearson's next project was the Tehuantepec National Railway, the trans-isthmian line linking Coatzacoalcos on the Gulf to Salina Cruz on the Pacific.
+Pearson's next major Mexican project was the Tehuantepec National Railway, the trans-isthmian route linking Coatzacoalcos on the Gulf of Mexico to Salina Cruz on the Pacific.
 Awarded at the end of the 1890s, the programme involved relaying and regrading the 309 km route, renewing bridges and alignments, and constructing supporting depots and workshops.
-The modernised line formed the land spine of a state-backed interoceanic route and was brought into service alongside new port facilities in 1907.
-The total value of the contract was £2.5 million.
+The modernised line formed the land spine of a state-backed interoceanic route and was brought into service with new terminal ports in 1907.

+Pearson later described Tehuantepec as "the greatest of our undertakings".
+The project went beyond an ordinary construction contract.
+It combined railway reconstruction, harbour works and operation of the route through a company managed by Pearson and jointly capitalised with the Mexican government.
+Limantour described Pearson as the Mexican government's "agent and representative" for the reconstruction, and a British Legation official called the arrangement "the first instance on record where a national government has taken a private firm into partnership".

+The contract also reflected Mexican concerns about United States influence.
+Pearson was prevented from selling isthmus properties to North American interests, and Garner argues that his British position helped Limantour keep the route out of United States commercial control.
+Contemporary observers treated the rebuilt route as an interoceanic commercial system rather than a stand-alone railway, combining the railway with terminal ports, quays, sidings and repair facilities.
+The total value of the railway contract was £2.5 million.

 Ports at Coatzacoalcos and Salina Cruz

-In parallel, S. Pearson & Son constructed deep-water ports at Coatzacoalcos and Salina Cruz, inaugurated in 1907.
-The works combined heavy dredging, long breakwaters and wharves to create sheltered harbours able to turn ocean-going traffic from both oceans.
+In parallel with the railway reconstruction, S. Pearson & Son constructed deep-water ports at Coatzacoalcos and Salina Cruz, inaugurated in 1907.
+The works combined heavy dredging, long breakwaters and wharves to create sheltered harbours able to handle ocean-going traffic from both sides of the isthmus.
+The two ports gave the railway its commercial purpose: traffic could cross Mexico between the Atlantic and Pacific without using the longer route around South America or the developing canal route through Panama.